martkis/ImageRecognition-Python/README.md

 # The rozpoZNAK application - first part

-> This is part of the application used to recognize road signs using python and java android.
+> This is the first part of the application used to recognize road signs using python and java android.

 ## Getting Started